Guyana

 International political memberships

-Since gaining independence in 1966, Guyana has striven to play a major role in international politics.
-The country was a member of the UN Security Council twice (1975-1976 and 1982-1983).
+Since independence in 1966, Guyana has sought to play an important role in international politics.
+The country has been a member of the UN Security Council three times (1975–1976, 1982–1983, and 2024–2025).
 Guyana maintains diplomatic relations with a large number of countries and organizations.
 The United Nations, the European Union (EU), the Inter-American Development Bank (IDB), the United Nations Development Program (UNDP), the World Health Organization (WHO) and the Organization of American States (OAS) all have offices in Georgetown.
 Guyana is also a member of the Commonwealth and CELAC and a founding member of the Caribbean Community CARICOM.

-As a colonial heritage, Guyana has also taken over the border conflicts with neighboring countries.
-The disputed land areas of Guyana are added to the maps used in this article.
+As a colonial legacy, Guyana has also inherited border conflicts with its neighboring countries.
+On the maps used in this article, the disputed land areas are assigned to Guyana.

 Border conflict with Venezuela

-Venezuela, neighbor to the west, claims all territory west of the Essequibo.
-An arbitration award made by an international conciliation commission in 1899, then accepted by Venezuela, determined the current borders.
-In the 1960s, information emerged which Venezuela believed proved the bias of the then Conciliation Commission, and Venezuela has since renewed its claims to the boundary along the Essequibo.
-In 1966, the Venezuelan occupation of Ankoko Island led to a tightening of diplomatic relations between the two countries.
-Should the Venezuelan claim be upheld, more than half of Guyanese territory would fall to Venezuela.
+Venezuela, its neighbor to the west, claims the entire area west of the Essequibo.
+An arbitration award made in 1899 by an international mediation commission determined the current borders.
+In the 1960s, information came to light which, in Venezuela's view, proved the bias of the then mediation commission, whereupon Venezuela renewed its claims to the border along the Essequibo.
+In 1966, the Venezuelan occupation of Ankoko Island led to a deterioration in diplomatic relations between the two countries.
+If the Venezuelan claim were to be accepted, more than half of Guyana's territory would fall to Venezuela.
 Guyana submitted the case to the International Court of Justice for a decision in 2018.

 Border conflict with Suriname